-Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report RMNCAH1: Impact Ensure that essential RMNCAH services are sustained and implemented whilst using Covid-19 sensitive guidelines during the pandemic.
+Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report RMNCAH 1 : Impact Ensure that essential RMNCAH services are sustained and implemented whilst using Covid-19 sensitive guidelines during the pandemic.
 Address any stock-outs of essential RMNCAH commodities Q4 2020 The country reports that there have not been major interruptions in health services during the COVID-19 pandemic.
 The MOH has sustained EPI services.
-Some activities have been decentralised to community health worker level NTDs Given the high coverage of Preventive Chemotherapy (PC) for Schistosomiasis and for Soil Transmitted Helminths, implement the preventive chemotherapy for trachoma and work to increase the preventive chemotherapy coverage Q4 2021 By respecting COVID-19 preventive measures, the country is conducting key NTD interventions.
-The MDA was partially conducted due to the COVID-19 pandemic and for security reasons
+Some activities have been decentralised to community health worker level NTDs Given the high coverage of Preventive Chemotherapy (PC) for Schistosomiasis and for Soil Transmitted Helminths, implement the preventive chemotherapy for trachoma and work to increase the preventive chemotherapy coverage Q4 2021 By respecting Covid-19 preventive measures, and despite the security issues, the country is conducting key NTD interventions and completed the MDA for trachoma